 Always do a good job and keep yourself safe while doing it.
 Aim to do your best and avoid damage to the vehicle.
 Practice makes perfect they say, but as a truck driver, let me tell you it’s NEVER perfect.
 But, with practice and experience under your belt, your skills and abilities, just get better and better.

-It All Boils Down To ‘Survival of the Fittest’
+7. It All Boils Down To ‘Survival of the Fittest’ – Hang in There

 Perhaps trucking companies want to see if you can survive the tough stuff.
 If you can survive the toughest stuff they throw your way, chances are you’re able to survive anything that comes your way.